coryarcangel/coryarcangel.com/_things-i-made/2019-045-they-told-me-there-would-be-tea.md

 type: '2'
 long_id: 2019-045 They told me there would be tea
 url: 2019-045-they-told-me-there-would-be-tea
+title: They told me there would be tea
 year: '2019'
 medium: Audio mixtape (for NTS radio)
 commission: